Tour du Mont Blanc

 Ladders on the ascent to Lac Blanc, stage 10

-Our routecards stick to the generally accepted Tour du Mont Blanc route, with some small and scenic diversions recommended such as that to Lac Blanc for views across to Mont Blanc, and the higher Mont de la Saxe variant between Courmayeur and Rifugio Bonatti.
-We have been walking the route regularly since our first visit in 2005 and we think that these variants are worthwhile additions to a Tour.
+Our routecards stick to the generally accepted Tour du Mont Blanc route, with some small and scenic diversions recommended such as that to Lac Blanc for views across to Mont Blanc.
+We describe the major variants on the trail in full, such as the crossing of the Col des Fours on stage 2 and the higher Mont de la Saxe variant between Courmayeur and Rifugio Bonatti.
+We have been walking the route regularly since our first visit in 2005 and we think that these variants are worthwhile additions to a Tour, for strong hikers in good weather.
 Multiple options are outlined on your daily routecards, allowing you to pick your preferred route as you go, depending on weather conditions and how you feel on the day.

 Our route covers every step of the TMB, from Les Houches back to Les Houches, without the need to use public transport in normal circumstances.
 As standard, we build in a rest day in Courmayeur after a tough first 4 stages giving you the chance to rest, or indeed you may choose not to do that and instead keep exploring!